When you are reviewing the NCIDQ study material, do you disagree with the information provided? Or think to yourself:

 That's not how we do it at my job – (or my industry/my state).

-To save study time, did you skip or gloss over topics that you already knew, or that you do every day?
+Did you skip or gloss over topics that you already knew or do every day to save study time?
 Did you think,

 I know this already – why waste time on something I can do in my sleep?

 Remember, the NCIDQ Exam is based on a common or generic body of knowledge typical to the practice of interior design.

 It's not based on your local or state jurisdictions or how you or your company do things.